Norway's wealth fund earned $46 billion in Q1 as stocks rose | Business

 Norway's wealth fund earned $46 billion in Q1 as stocks rose

-Norway's $1.3 trillion sovereign wealth fund, the world's largest, posted a first-quarter profit thanks to strong stock markets, it said on Wednesday.
+Norway's $1.3 trillion sovereign wealth fund, the world's largest, posted a first-quarter profit on the basis of strong stock markets, it said on Wednesday.

 The fund had a 4.0% return on investment, earning 382 billion crowns ($45.7 billion) between January and March, beating its own benchmark index.
 "The rise of the equity market was to a great extent driven by the finance and energy sectors," the fund's deputy CEO Trond Grande said in a statement.